Are You Sick and Tired?

-Are you Sick and Tired?
-Being tired may actually be what is making you sick.
+Being tired may actually be making you sick.

-If you have any of the symptoms of sleep apnea; excessive daytime fatigue, snoring or falling asleep easily or inappropriately, then contact your doctor to schedule a sleep study at the JCMH Sleep Lab.
+If you have any of the symptoms of sleep apnea: excessive daytime fatigue, snoring or falling asleep easily or inappropriately, contact your doctor to schedule a sleep study at the JCMH Sleep Lab.

-The JCMH Sleep Lab is located at 1200 E. Maple, a beautifully remodeled house right behind the main hospital building.
-The JCMH Sleep Lab employs three technicians and has the ability to conduct two sleep studies per night.
+The JCMH Sleep Lab is located at 1200 E. Maple, a beautifully remodeled home right behind the main hospital building.
+The JCMH Sleep Lab employs three technicians and can conduct two sleep studies per night.

 The lab operates seven nights a week and offers daytime sleep studies as well.